• Skip to primary navigation

 It's a great finishing drizzle.

-A little truffle oil can enhance the taste of pasta, risotto, or mashed potatoes.
+A little truffle oil can improve the taste of pasta, risotto, or mashed potatoes.

 Its earthy aroma and umami taste make these dishes special.